Selecting the Right Travel Influencer for Your Brand

 2) Choose the Middle Ground When Selecting Travel Influencers

-Influencers who veer off into the deeper end of the followership pool and start to reach the millions will have most likely fallen off track from their initial focus niche.
+Influencers who veer off into the deeper end of the followership pool and start to reach millions of followers will have most likely fallen off track from their initial niche.
 This happens when they begin to target a larger and more generic market.
 This translates to less influence as that community feeling that comes with more targeted niches starts to disintegrate.
 Famous travel influencers such as these will come at a high price and a long list of demands should they agree to work with you.
 A hefty bill for an ineffective campaign is highly unfortunate.

 3) Choose an Influencer You Do Not Mind Being Associated With

 It is absolutely essential to very deeply research potential influencers and their history before engaging in any form of communication with them.
 Influencers can quickly become strongly associated with your brand in viewers’ minds.
 Therefore, it is vital to ensure that a proposed influencer does not engage in any off-brand activities.

 The frightening part of influencer marketing is that you’re associating your brand with someone else’s personal brand.
 If that person experiences lapses in judgment, it could reflect badly on your business.
 Therefore it can be hazardous to partner with dangerously eccentric influencers unless of course, your brand itself carries with it unconventional undertones.

 Instead of relying on simple metrics such as follower counts, the engagement rate is a much more accurate metric for determining an influencer’s efficacy in digital terms.
 In plain words, the engagement rate is the percentage of an account’s followers who have actually engaged with a specific post.
 Through this metric potential influencer red flags such as unengaged followers or, even worse yet: fake followers can be detected.
 Generally speaking, on platforms such as Instagram, engagement rates higher than 3% are highly favorable.